-5.4 Quality Integration Mechanisms
+5.5 Quality Integration Mechanisms

 An integrated and holistic school development plan may be developed which will facilitate a comprehensive strategy for quality improvement from pre-school to senior secondary level.
 In order to enable quality, a wide spectrum of interventions is being provided to improve the teaching-learning process in schools.
 The scheme is committed to supporting and empowering individual students and enabling lifelong learning, vocational efficiency and employability.
 This calls for a shift in approach from 'stage specific' to a 'whole school' based planning and implementation.
 The attempt is to ensure optimal synergies in implementation and efficient use of available and better resources including human resource capacities.
-States and UTs are expected to bring a single plan for the entire school education (from Pre-school to Senior Secondary) by treating school as a continuum and education as per the SDG-4 that is to ensure inclusive and equitable quality education and promoting lifelong learning opportunities for all.
+States and UTs are expected to bring a single plan for the entire school education (from Pre-nursery to Higher Secondary) by treating school as a continuum and education as per the Sustainable Development Goal for Education (SDG-4) that is to ensure inclusive and equitable quality education and promoting lifelong learning opportunities for all.